ismael-martinez/NetworkStructureDSLs/README.md

 ## Execute Network Analysis

-Simply execute `python networkStructureAnalysis.py`.
+Execute `python networkStructureAnalysis.py` with any of the following parameters.
 Ensure the generated file is in the same directory as the analysis script.

+- `-n` : Network structure graph.
+- `-q` : Queue simulation logs.
+- `-a` : Arrival request per node, one graph per node.

 -----------------------------------------
 ## Primitives